jdekleer/dxc26synth/README.md

 This is a preliminary guide to running the Synthetic track competition environment.
 It will evolve as we proceed.

+You can get this repository from https://github.com/jdekleer/dxc26synth.git

+The simplest way to run the diagnoser is to go to the directory you installed dxc26synth.git and do python3 RunDiagnoser.py.

+This repository comes with two not-so-smart diagnosers built-in.
+You should see output:

+Paste it here.
+This takes sometime because it runs the full benchmark.

+To define your own diagnoser.
+Look at RunDiagnoser.py, in the beginning of the file you will see a variable DIAGNOSERS=...
+Just look at one of the diagnoser definitions and you can see how to implement your own.
+And add it to DIAGNOSERS as shown.

+Below this is old.

 ## Participants' Instructions
 1. **Implement the Class**:
    - Use `DiagnosisSystemClass.py` as a reference.